hbcbh1999/andyreagan.github.io/content/2019-07-05-vertica-python.markdown

 This is great and all,
 so here I'll focus on setting up a development environment for building a simple UDx.

+The [documentation from Vertica](https://www.vertica.com/docs/9.2.x/HTML/Content/Authoring/ExtendingVertica/UDx/DevEnvironment.htm) is not super specific, so this may help!

 For the local setup, we'll be using https://github.com/jbfavre/docker-vertica/.
 I'm going to focus on the CentOS version, since it is most similar to Amazon's RHEL images.
 To get started (on OSX, you need the Docker client first):